 If you spend any time on Twitter, as I do, it’s probably not a surprise to see that the culture wars are on again.
 What is a surprise, however, are the hatred and bitterness of this latest version.
-What used to be Liberalism’s greatest causes célèbres from the sixties and seventies–war, racism, sexism–have morphed into violent, ideological campaigns against “whiteness” and the y chromosome.
+What used to be causes célèbres from the sixties and seventies–war, racism, sexism–have morphed into violent, ideological campaigns.

-Twitter is littered with this toxic waste.
-I’ve read posts and links advocating the elimination of white people, anyone with a penis, and anything that can be traced back to colonialism and slavery, which is Marxist rhetoric for Western culture.
-You can also find this kind of thinking in “post-colonial” courses at just about any university in North America.
+Twitter is littered with this kind of thing.
+I’ve read tweets calling for the elimination of white people and anything that can be traced to colonialism and slavery.
+Funny, but the self-proclaimed censors at Twitter find no violation of “community rules” here.
+You also find this thinking in “post-colonial” courses at universities in North America.
 You may not have to limit yourself to the History, Philosophy, or Gender Studies departments, either.
 Differential equations can now be taught from a post-colonial perspective.

-The extremists on the Left won’t be happy until Western civilization (i.e., Judeo-Christian ethics, Greek philosophical tradition, and Roman jurisprudence) is destroyed and burnt in a holocaust offering to oppressed people everywhere.
+The extremists won’t be happy until they crush Western civilization (i.e., Judeo-Christian ethics, the Greek philosophical tradition, Roman jurisprudence).
 The irony is that many who advocate this are white.
 This is why there is now an effort to distinguish between “whiteness” and white people.
 White people who disassociate themselves from their past can stand in solidarity with others to proclaim “death to whiteness” and “f**k whiteness.”
-Michael Moore legitimized this self-destruction back in 2001 when he accused “stupid white men” of being responsible for, well, everything.
+Michael Moore legitimized this self-destruction back in 2001 when he accused “stupid white men” of being responsible for all the ills of society.

-It’s hard to ignore people who hate you and are driven by racial animosity, especially when they have a voice in social media.
-And those who call for the censorship of “unfettered speech” do not intend the silencing of these voices, for they are these voices.
-Some of them are the masked, Antifa fascists you see in the news using Brownshirt (Sturmabteilung) tactics in the cause of tolerance, as incredibly Orwellian as that may sound.
+It’s hard to ignore people who hate you and are driven by racial animosity, especially when they have a voice in social media and the wider culture.
+Those who call for the censorship of “unfettered speech” do not intend the silencing of these voices, for they are these voices.
+Some of them are the masked, Antifa fascists you see in the news using Brownshirt tactics in the cause of tolerance, as incredibly Orwellian as that may sound.

-What the censors of the Left are referring to as unfettered speech (note the association with “unfettered capitalism”) is any speech they do not agree with regardless of what the Constitution says about liberty.
-Besides, the Constitution is an expression of male whiteness and, therefore, inherently oppressive, so how could it possibly be relevant today?
+What they refer to as unfettered speech (note the association with “unfettered capitalism”) is any speech they do not agree with despite our liberal democratic tradition.
+Besides, they regard the Constitution as an expression of male whiteness and, therefore, inherently oppressive.
+In this, they reveal their feelings of superiority once again.

-In reality, this war is not about the intellectual trappings of a patriarchal system inherited from dead Greeks.
+In reality, this war is not about the intellectual trappings of a patriarchal system.
 It is about what it has always been about–power and control.
-Were the oppressed to take over tomorrow, they would prove no more virtuous than their oppressors and, quite possibly, less so.
-The lessons of history bear this out, the Jacobins of the French Revolution being a glaring example.
+Were the “oppressed” to take over tomorrow, they would prove no more virtuous than their oppressors and, quite possibly, less so.
+The lessons of history bear this out, the Jacobins of the French Revolution providing a glaring example.